 Beauty is Truly Skin Deep

 Have you ever heard the phrase, beauty is only skin deep?
 Well, there’s more truth to that than you might realize.
 Your skin is the largest organ in your body, and unlike most of your internal organs, it’s worn externally, visible to the world.
 Your skin serves as a protective barrier, shielding your internal organs from germs and environmental damage.
 It plays a vital role in how we present ourselves, and people often tell me I look younger than my age.
 Now in my mid-50s, I’ve been told I appear to be in my late 30s or early 40s.
-But youthful skin isn’t just about genetics—it’s heavily influenced by lifestyle choices that can either enhance or harm our skin.
+But youthful skin isn’t just about genetics—it’s heavily influ

 Unhealthy Behaviors That Age the Skin